sumberg/kex_japan_2018/report/report.md

 , respectively.

 Firstly all tests are presented and compared across categories, followed by a comparison of tests for each separate category.
-In the category _Mixed_, only three test cases were applicable and relevant, and as such the _Mixed_ category will not show in all comparisons.
-(TODO speca vilka test som detta gäller, här eller i subkapitlena?)
+The _Mixed_ category was not applicable in test case 5, since the task of reading mixed instructions and placing them correctly in the data structures used for communication would effectively result in the exact steps taken by the ROM-emulation functions.

 ## Comparison: Test cases

 Test cases 1 through 5 are shown in figures \ref{data-validation}, \ref{increasing-instructions}, \ref{increasing-interrupt-timeout} and \ref{emurom-func} respectively.
 Categories are compared to each other in each figure where applicable.
-Table \ref{cycles-per-instruction} shows the average number of cycles per instruction for the Immediate, Zero Page and Absolute categories, as measured by the total execution time of a 5000 instruction program.

-TODO tabell cycles-per-instructions med average antal cykler per instruktion mätt på 5000 instruktioner, kläm även in teoretisk normal data och procentuell diff kanske?
+Table \ref{cycles-per-instruction} details the number of cycles needed per instruction in each category, together with a comparison against the number of cycles needed in an unwrapped system.
+See [Appendix B] for tables of raw test result data.

 ![Validated and not validated instruction types, as well as their respective communication overhead.\label{data-validation}](./img/data_validation.jpg)